The Gambia: Following dissolution of the Senegambia Confederation

-Since 2017

-In January 2017, President Barrow removed the "Islamic" title from the Gambia's name.

-On 14 February 2017, the Gambia began the process of returning to its membership of the Commonwealth and formally presented its application to re-join to Secretary-General Patricia Scotland on 22 January 2018.
-Boris Johnson, who became the first British Foreign Secretary to visit the Gambia since the country gained independence in 1965, announced that the British government welcomed the Gambia's return to the Commonwealth.
+In January 2017, President Barrow removed the "Islamic" title from The Gambia's name.
+On 14 February 2017, The Gambia began the process of returning to its membership of the Commonwealth and formally presented its application to re-join to Secretary-General Patricia Scotland on 22 January 2018.
+Boris Johnson, who became the first British foreign secretary to visit The Gambia since the country gained independence in 1965, announced that the British government welcomed The Gambia's return to the Commonwealth.
 The Gambia officially rejoined the Commonwealth on 8 February 2018.
 On 28 February 2018, Jaha Dukureh, a women's rights activist was nominated for the Nobel Peace Prize for her work in combating female genital mutilation.

 On 4 December 2021, Adama Barrow won re-election in the presidential election.
 On 20 December 2022, a supposed coup attempt by the Gambian army was foiled, with four soldiers arrested.
-The Gambia Armed Forces have denied that any attempt at a coup was made.
+The Gambian Armed Forces have denied that any attempt at a coup was made.
+Barrow's use of foreign troops for his security and for protection of some infrastructure has hurt his popularity.

 Geography

 The Gambia is a very small and narrow country whose borders mirror the meandering Gambia River.
 It lies between latitudes 13 and 14°N, and longitudes 13 and 17°W.

 The Gambia is less than 50 km wide at its widest point, with a total area of 11,295 km2.
-About 1,300 km2 (11.5%) of the Gambia's area are covered by water.
+About 1,300 km2 (11.5%) of The Gambia's area are covered by water.
 It is the smallest country on the African mainland.
-In comparative terms, the Gambia has a total area slightly less than that of the island of Jamaica.
+In comparative terms, The Gambia has a total area slightly more than that of the island of Jamaica.

-Senegal surrounds the Gambia on three sides, with 80 km of coastline on the Atlantic Ocean marking its western extremity.
+Senegal surrounds The Gambia on three sides, with 80 km of coastline on the Atlantic Ocean marking its western extremity.

 The present boundaries were defined in 1889 after an agreement between the United Kingdom and France.
-During the negotiations between the French and the British in Paris, the French initially gave the British around 200 mi of the Gambia River to control.
-Starting with the placement of boundary markers in 1891, it took nearly 15 years after the Paris meetings to determine the final borders of the Gambia.
-The resulting series of straight lines and arcs gave the British control of areas about 10 mi north and south of the Gambia River.
+During the negotiations between the French and the British in Paris, the French initially gave the British around 200 mi of The Gambia River to control.
+Starting with the placement of boundary markers in 1891, it took nearly 15 years after the Paris meetings to determine the final borders of The Gambia.
+The resulting series of straight lines and arcs gave the British control of areas about 10 mi north and south of The Gambia River.

 The Gambia contains three terrestrial ecoregions: Guinean forest-savanna mosaic, West Sudanian savanna, and Guinean mangroves.
 It had a 2018 Forest Landscape Integrity Index mean score of 4.56/10, ranking it 120th globally out of 172 countries.

 Climate

 The Gambia has a tropical savannah climate.
 A short rainy season normally lasts from June until September, but from then until May, lower temperatures predominate, with less precipitation.
-The climate in the Gambia closely resembles that of neighbouring Senegal, of Mali, and of the northern part of Guinea.
+The climate in The Gambia closely resembles that of neighboring Senegal, of Mali, and of the northern part of Guinea.